William Armstrong, 1st Baron Armstrong: Change of career

 Armstrong was a very keen angler, and while fishing on the River Dee at Dentdale in the Pennines, he saw a waterwheel in action, supplying power to a marble quarry.
 It struck Armstrong that much of the available power was being wasted.
 When he returned to Newcastle, he designed a rotary engine powered by water, and this was built in the High Bridge works of his friend Henry Watson.
-Unfortunately, little interest was shown in the engine.
+Little interest was shown in the engine.
 Armstrong subsequently developed a piston engine instead of a rotary one and decided that it might be suitable for driving a hydraulic crane.
 In 1846 his work as an amateur scientist was recognized when he was elected a Fellow of the Royal Society.

 In 1845 a scheme was set in motion to provide piped water from distant reservoirs to the households of Newcastle.
 Armstrong was involved in this scheme and he proposed to Newcastle Corporation that the excess water pressure in the lower part of town could be used to power a quayside crane specially adapted by himself.
 He claimed that his hydraulic crane could unload ships faster and more cheaply than conventional cranes.
 The Corporation agreed to his suggestion, and the experiment proved so successful that three more hydraulic cranes were installed on the Quayside.

 The success of his hydraulic crane led Armstrong to consider setting up a business to manufacture cranes and other hydraulic equipment.
 He therefore resigned from his legal practice.
 Donkin, his legal colleague, supported him in his career move, providing financial backing for the new venture.
 In 1847 the firm of W. G. Armstrong & Company bought 5.5 acre of land alongside the river at Elswick, near Newcastle, and began to build a factory there.
 The new company received orders for hydraulic cranes from Edinburgh and Northern Railways and from Liverpool Docks, as well as for hydraulic machinery for dock gates in Grimsby.
 The company soon began to expand.
 In 1850 the company produced 45 cranes and two years later, 75.
 It averaged 100 cranes per year for the rest of the century.
 In 1850 over 300 men were employed at the works, but by 1863 this had risen to 3,800.
 The company soon branched out into bridge building, one of the first orders being for the Inverness Bridge, completed in 1855.